Why We Need To Know How To Cook

 Cooking at Home Makes Dealing with an Emergency Much Easier

-In times of emergency, we really don’t know what to expect from one moment to the next.
-Stores and fast-food outlets may not be open for business due to flooding, power outages, wind damage, etc.
+In times of emergency, we don’t know what to expect from one moment to the next.
+Stores selling groceries and fast-food outlets may not be open for business due to flooding, power outages, wind damage, etc.

-If we’ve prepared for the unexpected, we have food in the pantry, water in a storage tank, and devices we can use to cook a meal.
-It really provides not only the nourishment we need to keep going, but the confidence we can “weather” any storm.
+If we’ve prepared for the unexpected, we have food in the pantry, water in a storage tank, and cooking devices with utensils.
+This provides not only the nourishment we need from healthy food to keep going, but also the confidence we can “weather” any storm.

 You Get to Eat Foods You Enjoy

-If you’ve planned ahead and shopped each week based on what your family enjoys eating together, mealtimes become more pleasant, and the kids eat what’s good for them too.
+If you’ve planned and shopped each week based on what your family enjoys eating together, mealtimes become more pleasant, and the kids eat what’s good for them, too.

-You Can Prepare Meals Based on the Special Needs of Family Members
+You Can Prepare Meals Based on the Special Diets of Family Members

-In today’s world, it seems that just about every family has a member with special dietary needs.
-It could be diabetes, gluten intolerance, nut allergies, etc. If you are preparing meals at home, you have the ability, under the direction of a doctor or dietician, to fix meals that won’t be detrimental, and probably do so cheaper than if you ordered food in.
+In today’s world, it seems just about every family has a member with special dietary needs.
+These could include diabetes, gluten intolerance, nut allergies, etc. If you prepare meals at home, you can, under the direction of a doctor or dietician, fix meals that won’t be detrimental and probably do so cheaper than if you ordered food.

 Meals Can Be Prepared Using Foods Produced on Your Property

-We talk every week about gardening, harvesting healthy plants, raising birds or animals, and so much more.
-If you have a successful garden growing, and/or have animals you are raising to eat, there should be plenty of options available to prepare quality meals without having to always rely on the local food store.
+In my posts, we often talk about gardening, harvesting healthy plants, raising birds or animals, and more.
+If you have a successful garden and raise animals to eat, plenty of options should be available to prepare quality meals without always relying on the local food store.
+Gardening is another life skill many individuals haven’t learned.
+Yes, gardening takes time and patience, but if your property can provide the space and resources needed, give it a try.

-You Know What is in the Recipes and Complete Meals Being Prepared
+You Know What’s in the Recipes and Complete Meals Being Prepared

 So many foods today are considered “processed.”
-From farmer to your plate there are so many hands that get involved with getting food supplies to your home.
-In many cases, even when you read the labels, you really don’t know what is in the food.
+From the farmer to your plate, many hands get involved in getting food supplies to your home.
+Sometimes, even when you read the labels, you don’t know what’s in the food.

-I have harped for years that we need to learn how to cook from scratch so we know what is included in our meals and we control content from start to finish.
+I have harped for years that we need to learn how to cook from scratch so we know what’s included in our meals and can control content from start to finish.
 By scratch, I don’t mean buying a box of cake mix.
 I’m suggesting you pull the ingredients together from your kitchen pantry and make recipe meals that are healthy and tasty.

-By knowing what is in each meal you prepared, you can feel confident that you are feeding your family truly healthy, well-rounded, and nutritious meals.
-I also feel that home-prepared meals actually taste better, in most cases.
+By knowing what is in each meal you prepare, even as a beginner, you can feel confident that you are feeding your family truly healthy, well-rounded, and nutritious meals rather than junk food.
+I also think that home-prepared meals taste better in most cases.

 If you do a lot of cooking at home, you gain confidence in your food prep skills.
 You’ll see your self-esteem soar as you watch your family and friends snarf down a delicious meal.
-You’ll feel even better when positive comments come your way about the flavor, texture, and artistic presentation of those meals.
+You’ll feel even better when positive comments about the flavor, texture, and artistic presentation of those meals come your way.

 I used to have a neighbor who loved to cook at home, but she complained about her food budget every month.
 One day I asked her what kinds of meals she liked to prepare.
 I was shocked when she started listing items Mark and I seldom buy because we feel they are too expensive.
-She told me how much she loved fresh salmon, t-bone stakes, fresh shrimp, and other costly items.
+She told me she loved salmon, t-bone steaks, fresh shrimp, and other costly items.

-Also, Mark and I aren’t afraid to plan meals that have more volume than just one sitting.
-We’ll enjoy the meal again during the week from the leftovers, they’re delicious too.
+Also, Mark and I aren’t afraid to plan meals with more volume than just one sitting.
+We’ll enjoy the meal again during the week from the leftovers we’ve put in the fridge or freezer.
+We’ve learned over the years that many meals are just as delicious the second time around.

 My Favorite Recipes